 The strategy is also likely to align South African targets with those of the United Nations, which seek to ensure that the bulk of people living with HIV are diagnosed and on treatment by 2030, according to the discussion document.

 “South Africa had an estimated 288000 new HIV infections in 2015, a quarter of all new infections globally.
 TB remains a national crisis, replacing HIV as the leading cause of death … This is no time for complacency,” writes the South African National Aids Council in its introduction to the report.

 “The next five years present a critical window of opportunity to ramp up the HIV, TB and sexually transmitted infection responses and to get on track to end the diseases by 2030.
 If the opportunity goes unseized, the epidemics could spring back even stronger.”

-A 2014 study published in The Lancet medical journal found that decriminalising sex work could prevent up to almost half of all new HIV infections globally in the next decade.
+A 2014 study published in The Lancet medical journal found that decriminalising sex work could prevent up to almost half of all new HIV infections among workers and clients globally in the next decade.
 The research argues that decriminalising the trade would allow workers to operate more safely and protect them from sexual and gender-based violence.

 Another study published in the journal at the same time estimated that sex work is linked to about 6% of all new HIV infections.